CoryBall/learn-react/README.md

     7.20.1
  ```

-2. There is not much work to do in this branch, just clone it and begin.
+2. There is not much work to do in this branch, just clone it.

-3. Take a look at public/index.html
+3. Take a look at `public/index.html`
    - Notice its bare, just a div with id="root"

-4. Now look at src/index.tsx
+4. Now look at `src/index.tsx`
-   - This is where it grabs the entrypoint of our React application, App, and mounts it to that root div in public/index.html
+   - This is where it grabs the entrypoint of our React application, App, and mounts it to that root div in `public/index.html`

 5. Run `npm run build`
-   - Now the project has generated a production-ready folder, dist/ for your app.
-It copies your public/ folder, and bundles all the code in src/ into a few .js files known as chunks.
+   - Now the project has generated a production-ready folder, `dist/` for your app.
+It copies your `public/` folder, and bundles all the code in `src/` into a few .js files known as chunks.
 Now your code is minified for the smallest weight when delivering over a CDN or serving statically

 <br/>
 <br/>